PacktPublishing/Databricks-ML-In-Action/Chapter 1: Getting Started/Readme.md

-# Chapter 1: Getting Started with this Book and Lakehouse Concepts
+# Chapter 1: Getting Started Book and Lakehouse Concepts

 **Here is what you will learn as part of this chapter:**

-1. How to get the most out of this book
+1. Components of Databricks
-2. The advantage of an open lakehouse
+2. Advantages of Databricks
 3. Applying our learning

 ## Technical requirements